 5 Things I’ve Learned About Apartment Living in the Last 8 Years

 5. Make the most of your small space.
 I’ve found that in smaller apartments, shelf space is super valuable.
-Chris and I have little cabinet space in our big new kitchen sink and like to keep the counters clean.
+Chris and I have little cabinet space in our big new stainless steel kitchen sink we got from Zigsby’s Kitchen who was amazing to work with.
+They helped us pick it out and shipped our sink to us super quick.
+I also love to keep the counters clean.
 This was almost impossible – as we needed the space on the counters for our appliances – until we added a shelf in the kitchen.
 We moved our pretty dishes, bowls, and glasses onto the shelf and put the appliances (blender, food processors) out of sight and in the cabinets.
 This works in other rooms also – keep your surfaces clean and clutter-free by making use of creative space like shelves.

 My 9-5 makes me miserable.
 I can’t stand sitting at that desk for eight hours every day using like… 1/10th of my available brain power.
 I can’t stand that i’m under appreciated and taken for granted a lot.
 I have my yearly “performance evaluation” on friday and it’s already giving me anxiety because I know they aren’t going to sit me down and tell me i’m doing fabulously.
 I’m the ONLY employee, so a performance evaluation is insane.
 It’s not like i’m in competition with anyone.
 I bust my ass for these people, I show up every single day and do my job to the best of my ability.
 Do I screw up?
 Of course, who wouldn’t.
 But for the most part, I think (and i’m told my the people that I work with) that i’m very good at what I do.
 For some reason though, my bosses just don’t see that.
 But, I’m getting off point here.